CRImier/MyKiCad/Laptop mods/nvme_to_dual_ssd/README.md

 This board has no decoupling capacitors, and you're on your own when it comes to managing 3.3V power draw of two SSDs in a slot designed to power one.
-There seems to be enough 3.3V pins in an M-key slot for two SSDs, conceptually (each M.2 pin is 0.5A max, 9x0.5A = 4.5A), but I give you no guarantees that it works out for you power-wise.
+There seems to be enough 3.3V pins in an M-key slot for two SSDs, conceptually (each M.2 pin is 0.5A max, 9x0.5A = 4.5A), and I've gone through laptop schematics available to see the power draw requirements.
+Turns out that M.2 SSDs are typically connected to the main 3.3V power rail of the laptop, which typically has quite a bit of power to spare.
-Also, if your chipset disables the SATA signal when it detects a PCI-E SSD, I can't help you with that either.
+I give you no guarantees that it works out for you power-wise, but I'm optimistic.

+Also, if you're tapping a Pericom mux and chipset disables the SATA signal when it detects a PCI-E SSD, I can't help you with that either.
 You can sometimes steal a SATA signal from some other place on the board, or maybe even embed a USB-SATA converter inside your laptop ;-P

-There are resistors on the bottom for interrupting PCI-E&other control signals if any of them interfere with operation of your SSD:
+There are resistors on the bottom for interrupting PCI-E&other control signals if any of them interfere with operation of your SSD, as unlikely as it is:

 * 1 interrupts DAA/DSS
 * 2 interrupts DEVSLP